HDRUK/term-extraction-director/README.md

 # Related services

-- TED calls out to an external deployment of [MedCATservice](https://github.com/CogStack/MedCATservice) to perform named entity recognition
+- TED calls out to an external deployment of [MedCATservice](https://github.com/CogStack/MedCATservice) to perform named entity recognition.

 # Configuration

 `.env.example` contains the environment variables that need to be set to enable TED to communicate with a MedCATservice deployment.

+# Testing

+In the containerised application, execute `pytest` in the root directory to run the tests.